Tools used: Figma, Adobe Illustrator, Adobe AfterEffects, Google Surveys

 From there, I moved on to wireframes in Figma, to allow for some more substantive prototyping.

-This interactive prototype was highly informative to the final design, as it helped me understand what really reads clearly and what does not in interaction design.
+This interactive prototype was highly informative to the final design, culling ineffective and highlighting effective interaction design.

 Satisfied with the flow in medium-fidelity wireframe format, I moved on to developing a memorable, vibrant brand and equally likeable design system with which to present these structurally sound user flows.